 The History of Topkapi Palace

-blog imageIn the middle of the 15th century, Constantinople, now known as Istanbul, was the capital of the Roman Empire and the centre of Orthodox Christian civilisation.
+In the middle of the 15th century, Constantinople, now known as Istanbul, was the capital of the Roman Empire and the center of Orthodox Christian civilization.
 This changed in 1453 when the city was captured by the Turks under the leadership of Sultan Mehmed the Conqueror.
 The city straddling the Bosphorus Strait was a great prize.
 It is strategically placed to control the flow of migration between Asia and Europe, as well as the marine traffic between the Black Sea and the Mediterranean.

 Within the first decade of conquest, the Sultan began building his royal palace on Seraglio Point, a prominent hill close to the sea.
-Mehmed II personally designed the palace complex premised on the concept of imperial seclusion.
+Mehmed II personally designed the palace complex, premised on the concept of imperial seclusion.
 The private quarters are central and occupy the highest ground, surrounded by a series of courtyards with gates separating the royal residence from the government and service buildings.
 The more public spaces radiate out from these, down towards the sea.
 From his many vantage points, the Sultan had commanding views of the city, and in particular the Golden Horn, which is the point at which the Sea of Marmara enters the Bosphorus.

 He ordered the rarest and most expensive materials to be used, and employed the finest workmen in the land on the construction project, which lasted almost a decade.
 The craftsmanship is most striking in the pattern upon pattern of cobalt blue tiles that adorn the interior and exterior walls.
 These are complemented by gold leaf designs, textured marble and forged, cast iron finishes in an array of geometric designs.
-Through the centuries, the palace layout has altered little despite a series of expansions and renovations undertaken after major fires and the earthquake of 1509.
+Through the centuries, the palace layout has altered little, despite a series of expansions and renovations undertaken after major fires and the earthquake of 1509.

 Must-See Attractions at the Palace